xyven1/personal-website/src/articles/personal-website.md

 - **rehype-toc**: Along **rehype-autolink-headings** and **rehype-slug**, this plugin provides a very elegant way of creating a table of contents for the site.

 #### Code Highlighting
 While there are robust rehype based highlighting plugins, there are often issues using them with MDSveX, due to the way certain symbols which are used in svelte source code are encoded.
 As such I went with [**@bitmachina/highlighter**](https://github.com/johnhooks/highlighter) (1.0.0-alpha.7), a plugin which is intended for use with MDSveX, and thus has no such issues.
-Under the hood it uses [**shiki**](https://github.com/shikijs/shiki), which itself uses the same tokenization engine as VSCode.
+Under the hood, it uses [**shiki**](https://github.com/shikijs/shiki), which itself uses the same tokenization engine as VSCode.

+### Cloudflare Pages
+Currently, the site is hosted on Cloudflare using [Cloudflare Pages](https://developers.cloudflare.com/pages/).
+There are some nice advantages:
+- Cloudflare pages support serverless functions, which pair nicely with `+server.ts` routes in SvelteKit
+- Continuous deployment is free and plentiful (500 per month on the free plan) and updates are extremely fast
+- Integration with SvelteKit is completely automatic using the preinstalled `adapter-auto`
+- Setting up multiple domains was easy, and I was already using Cloudflare to manage the relevant DNS
+- Active community

 ## Examples